weaveworks-guides/weave-net-legacy/weave-cloud-and-docker-for-mac/README.md

   weaveworksdemos/load-test -h edge-router -r 100 -c 2
 ```

 With the load test running, you can observe the different services communicating by clicking on the Load Test container in Weave Cloud.
-Then open its associated terminal to view the test's messages.
+From the metrics panel,  open Load Test's terminal to view the messages.
 With the load test running, the topology graph in Weave Cloud console will also form.

 ![The Socks Shop ](load-test-messages.png)

 ###Tearing Down the App

-To clean up the app from system:
+To clean up the app from your system:

 ```
 docker-compose -p shop down